 Garlic compliments many foods, especially oil-based foods.

-The gist: Garlic certainly gives a nice flavor to food and is a good addition to oil-based foods.
+Garlic certainly gives a nice flavor to food and is a good addition to oil-based foods.

 Various studies have shown that garlic has health benefits.
 Garlic has disease preventive properties.
 Garlic is good for overall health.
 Garlic can be used for medicinal purposes.
 For this reason, it could be a beneficial addition to your diet regime.